satykrishna/EateryApp/README.md

 ===================
 The website offers online reservation system where customer can reserve a table at restaurant online and can specify what kind of event he/she would like to celebrate at the restaurant for that particular reservation.
 The owner of the restaurant can monitor the reservations and restaurant details.

+relevant script files and html files  are located in webcontent folder

 DETAILED EXPLANATION
 ===================================
 Users: